mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 ## Availability

-Currently, Web Session Replay is available for customers on our [Enterprise plan](https://mixpanel.com/pricing/).
+Session Replay is currently available as an add-on purchase for [Enterprise plans](https://mixpanel.com/pricing/).
+Customers on an Enterprise plan or considering upgrading are eligible to try session Replay free for 30 days as part of their Enterprise package.

 ## Using Session Replay